Signed in as:

 And finally, think before you steal a player’s only remaining stack — that move will immediately end the round!

-Good luck and remember to Stack The Deck™ to victory!
+Good luck and remember to STACK THE DECK™ to victory!

 Now you've read the instructions -- Check out our How To Play video and then GET PLAYING Stack The Deck™.
 Have fun!

-Copyright © 2025 Stack the Deck ™ Card Game - All Rights Reserved.
+Copyright © 2025-2026 STACK THE DECK™ Card Game - All Rights Reserved.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.